matthew-robertson/Useful_things/I Learned Something Today/Engineering.md

 ## Infrastructure
 1. "[Italians] had to get a lot better [at maintaining infrastructure cheaply] after this, since they lost 70% of the budget.
 So a lof ot Italy's infrastructure just sort of collapses, metaphorically.
 And a lof ot Italy's infrastructure just sort of collapses (next slide please), literally." - Alice Caldwell-Kelly, [Well There's Your Problem, Ponte Morandi](https://youtu.be/-uUeBI7RnFM).
+1. There are a number of [types of dam](https://en.wikipedia.org/wiki/Dam#Types_of_dams).
+In a gravity dam, the force of gravity pulling the dam downwards is what holds the water back (overpowrering the water's attempts to flip it).
+Embankment dams are similar, but are made of compacted earth.
+Arch dams are curved upstream, so that water straightens the arch, strengthening it by pushing it further into its foundation, and are quite thin relatively speaking.
+You can also make a combination arch-gravity dam.

 ## Nautical Engineering
 1. Why are ship bottoms generally red?
 To [avoid algae and whatnot growing on them](https://www.youtube.com/watch?v=-AdW030xQB4).
 That sounds wild, but they're [anti-fouling paints](https://en.wikipedia.org/wiki/Anti-fouling_paint), and are designed to keep things from growing on ships.
 They're red because they're largely based on copper compounds, and those are naturally red.